+After many QSO’s with 50 mW or less, I realized that I had breached the ”1000 Miles per Watt boundary” many times.
 Using very low power, I make many QSO’s with more than 1000 Miles per Watt.
-After many QSO’s with 50 mW or less, I realized that I had breached the ”1000 MPW boundary” many times.

-From the Netherlands to Canada or the USA with 2.5 W is good for a “more than 1000 Miles per Watt QSO”.
-A QSO with 1 watt to Moscow over 1300 miles will do.
-But don’t think that you need a very long distance for a ”more than 1000 miles per watt” QSO.
-From The Netherlands to Germany over more than 50 miles, with 50 mW or to France over more than 100 miles, with 100 mW is also good for ”more than 1000 MPW”
+From The Netherlands to Germany over more than 50 miles, with 50 mW or to France over more than 100 miles, with 100 mW is good for ”more than 1000 Miles per Watt”.

 The lower the power the higher the Miles per Watt score. hi